W L WattLite Compare plans

 Important: The figures on this page are estimates based on publicly available benchmarks and average rates as at May 2026.
 They are general in nature and do not constitute energy, financial, or professional advice.
 Actual costs vary by retailer, plan, usage patterns, and network charges.
 Always verify details directly with your retailer before making decisions.

-NSW households pay among the highest electricity bills in Australia.
+NSW households pay among the highest electricity bills in Australia — whether you call it an electricity bill, power bill, or energy bill.
 With Ausgrid and Endeavour networks serving Sydney and surrounds, there are over 50 competitive retail plans available.
-Couples and two-person households use around 15 kWh/day.
-Your biggest opportunity is often supply charges — some plans charge $1.20/day just for connection.
+Couples and two-person households use around 15 kWh/day on average.
+Your biggest opportunity is often supply charges — some plans charge $1.20/day just for connection, while others charge as little as $0.85/day.

 $559